Mi-V-Soft-RISC-V/PolarFire-FPGA-Splash-Kit/README.md

 * A soft RISC-V processor operating at 50 MHz
 * A RISC-V debug block allowing on-target debug using SoftConsole
 * An Extended Subsystem with integrated peripherals
-* The operating frequency of the design is 50MHz
 * Target SRAM/TCM memory (32kB)
 * User peripherals: MIV_ESS, 2 Timers, UART, 2 GPIO Inputs and 4 GPIO Outputs (GPIOs use fixed configs for simplicity and better resource utilization)